fluxninja/aperture/docs/content/arc/extension.md

 ```

 If you are a FluxNinja ARC customer, you can enhance your Aperture experience by
-enabling FluxNinja extension.
-It enriches logs and traces collected by Aperture
+enabling the FluxNinja extension.
+It enriches logs and traces collected by
-with additional dimensions and batches and rolls ups metrics to optimize
+Aperture with additional dimensions and batches and rolls ups metrics to
-bandwidth usage.
-In FluxNinja ARC, you can monitor your policies and analyze
+optimize bandwidth usage.
+In FluxNinja ARC, you can monitor your policies and
-flows.
-FluxNinja extension also sends periodic heartbeats from Aperture Agents
+analyze flows.
+FluxNinja extension also sends periodic heartbeats from Aperture
-and Controllers to track their health and configuration.
+Agents and Controllers to track their health and configuration.

 ## Configuration